Australians to get vote on legalizing same-sex marriage, PM says

 The latest attempt to resurrect the debate around same-sex marriage was triggered after a group of rebel politicians inside the government began a push to ditch the plebiscite as official government policy.

-A meeting of politicians in the Liberal party was held on Monday, where it was decided there would instead be a renewed effort to formulate a national vote, followed by a postal vote, if it was unsuccessful.
+A meeting of politicians in the Liberal Party was held on Monday, where it was decided there would instead be a renewed effort to formulate a national vote, followed by a postal vote, if it was unsuccessful.

-Nevertheless the bill to fund the plebiscite is unlikely to pass the Australian senate on its second attempt due to continued opposition from a range of parties.
+The bill to fund the plebiscite was always unlikely to pass the Australian Senate on its second attempt due to continued opposition from a range of parties.

-"Labor, Green (and) some of the independent senators, as well, have given no signs they've changed their mind on it," John Warhurst, emeritus professor at Australian National University's School of Politics and International Relations, told CNN Monday.
+"Labor, Green (and) some of the independent senators, as well, (gave) no signs they'd changed their mind on it," John Warhurst, emeritus professor at Australian National University's School of Politics and International Relations, told CNN Monday.

-This leaves a postal vote the most likely option but advocacy groups are promising to challenge that, local media reported.
+Despite a postal vote now appearing all but certain, advocacy groups are promising a legal challenge, local media reported.

 "The issue is can the government pay for a postal plebiscite in a constitutionally valid way, and I think there's serious questions about whether it can do that," Paul Kildea, director of the Referendums Project at the Gilbert + Tobin Centre of Public Law, told CNN.